 2. Healthy competition can be good

 Help your child understand that competition can be something that motivates and drives us to do our best.
 Explain to them the difference between healthy competition and unhealthy competition.
 Healthy competition – when we use it to push ourselves further; to do more and step out of our comfort zone.
 Unhealthy competition – normally leaves us with a sour aftertaste and make us feel bad about ourselves.

 Give children of possible scenarios in different aspects of life.
-One of the examples of healthy competition is sports.
+One example of healthy competition is sports.
 Athletes need to practice consistently and learn new skills in order to keep up or be better than their opponents.
 Competing with other individuals drives athletes to train harder and perform better.

 3. Laugh, then learn

 A good life skill parents can model and teach is to first make light of failure then examine it for areas to improve and learn from.
 You can use an example from your own life at work or at home.
 You can also use real-life stories of famous personalities.
 For example, Walt Disney and Michael Jordan; both men failed multiple times before they became incredibly successful.
 How does your child view failure?
 Teach them to view it as an opportunity to do better next time and not as the end of the world.

 4. Highlight strengths and be honest about weaknesses

-Every child has an area that they are competent in.
+Every child has an area that they are competent.
 Find it and once you do, don’t stop there.
 Find ways to let them show off their skills.
 Not all of life has to be academic; think about their interests, what excites them or what they love.
 Self-esteem is not just connected to one aspect of our life – children should not base everything on academic grades.
 There are also other avenues such as extracurricular activities, sports, arts and drama.